 Now, let’s discuss what a great design should have?

 The user should be able to predict the function of any button or element just by looking at it.
-If the user wants to add an item to the shopping cart on an eCommerce app, the button should represent it.
+If the user wants to add an item to the cart on an e-commerce app or shopping app, the button should represent it.
 This is the best way to make the user spend less time understanding the app.

 Additionally, the best UI designing practice is to keep the controls near the object that the user wants to control.
 For example, the option to buy a product should be right next to the product.
 This way, it is easy for the user, and at the same time, it encourages to buy the product.